-Darwin is NT's capital city and has a population of more than 80 thousand people with a population density of 7.40 persons per hectare (ABS ERP 2015).
-The predominate age group in Darwin City is young people aged 20-29 years old, followed by single's and homesharers aged 35-54.
+Darwin is NT's capital city and has a population of more than 80,000, with a population density of 7.40 persons per hectare (ABS ERP 2015).
+The predominate age group in Darwin City is young people aged 20-29, followed by singles and home-sharers aged 35-54.

 Traditional agent commissions in Darwin

-Agent fees in the Northern Territory, including Darwin are deregulated which means that agents get to decide on their own fees for selling a home and aren't limited the way they are in other states.
-Commissions in the Northern Territory are generally likely to be anywhere from 2.5% to 4% with an average of 2.43% which is one of the highest for capital cities.
+Agent fees in the Northern Territory, including Darwin are deregulated which means agents get to decide on their own fees for selling a home and aren't limited the way they are in other states.
 In terms of the overall state average, commissions are generally a little lower in Darwin than in the rest of the state.
-The exact rate can vary quite a lot depending on suburb, with rural and sparsely populated areas typically resulting in higher fees.
+The exact rate can vary greatly depending on suburb, with rural and sparsely populated areas typically resulting in higher fees.
 On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees which can increase your total cost significantly.

 The real estate market in Darwin

-The Darwin housing market is relatively small which means "big projects and investments have a large impact on the demand for housing" which in turn is reflected in housing prices.
+The Darwin housing market is relatively small which in turn is reflected in housing prices.
 According to Eliza Owen of Onthehouse.com.au, values of both houses and units in Darwin have been steadily lowering after a dramatic drop back in December 2015.
-This is likely due to the fall in commodity prices, and the removal of the first home owner grant for existing dwellings resulting in more new dwellings being constructed and first home buyers being better financed to buy those properties.
+This is likely due to the fall in commodity prices, and the removal of the first home-owner grant for existing dwellings resulting in more new dwellings being constructed and first home buyers being better financed to buy those properties.

 The rental market has also been affected by the oversupply of dwellings and the declining population with overall vacancy rates as high as 6.1 percent shown in January 2020 (the highest of all cities in Australia), although better than the 8.2% for houses of 2017.